wkrueger/nextpress/docusaurus/docs/context.md

 `jwt` will only be present on the global typing `Nextpress.Context` if `@proerd/nextpress/lib/context/mappers/jwt` is ever required on the project.

+> You may have noticed our imports are quite long, pointing to the module's `/lib` folder.
+> It works like that in order to better handle selective module loading and selective type definitions.

 ## Acessing the context

 ```ts